 Candace Shaw is a Feminist who likes whiskey (neat), language (salty), and people who pick up the tab (frequently).

-Candace Shaw is a Feminist, bon vivant, emcee, producer, and cultural commentator who has been a fixture on the Canadian music scene for twenty years.
-She was the long-time Artistic Director for the Peterborough Folk Festival, is the current Chair of the Shelter Valley Folk Festival, and books the Music City Summer Series in The Distillery District, Toronto.
+Candace Shaw is a Feminist, Cultural Producer, and Activist who has been a fixture on the Canadian music scene for almost thirty years.
+She was the long-time Artistic Director for the Peterborough Folk Festival, Chair of the Shelter Valley Folk Festival, and Booker for the Music City Summer Series in The Distillery District, Toronto, amongst other roles.
 She is a thoughtful, engaging, and provocative commentator and advocate for women, the arts, and arts workers’ rights, and in 2019 was a candidate in the Federal election.

-Feminist, cultural commentator, emcee, and bon vivant Candace Shaw has been involved in arts and culture for more than 20 years.
-Currently, she works as the Outdoor Events Coordinator at the Distillery Historic District in Toronto, runs Secret Frequency, an advocacy and education organization for under-represented people in the music industry.
+Feminist, Cultural Producer, and Activist Candace Shaw has been involved in arts and culture for more than 20 years.
+Currently, she is the Founder and Director of Secret Frequency, an advocacy and education organization working with under-represented people in the music industry.

 She is a long-standing advocate and activist for women and arts workers’ rights, safety, and mental health.
-An able host for events, workshops or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
+An able host for events, workshops, or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
 In December 2012, she was appointed to the Ministry of Tourism, Culture, and Sport‘s Live Music Working Group, and in 2013 was asked to join the committee guiding the Toronto Live Music Initiative, 4479.

 An outspoken cultural commentator with strong opinions, she has been a juror for the JUNO Awards, The Canadian Folk Music Awards, and FACTOR (Foundation Assisting Canadian Talent on Recordings).
 For six years, she was an appointed member of the Arts, Culture, and Heritage Advisory Committee to the City of Peterborough.